oracle-livelabs/oci-core/zpr/setup/setup.md

-# Create 2 Instances and a autonomous database
+# Create 2 Instances and an autonomous database

 ## Introduction